Nikki Bella Willing To Someday Return To WWE Despite Retirement

 This past weekend, Brie surprised many of her fans by announcing that she was retiring from the WWE on the season finale of Total Bellas.
 The announcement from Nikki came shortly after her twin sister, Brie Bella, also retired from the sport that made them famous.
 But, she isn’t fully closing the door just yet.

 A source close to TMZ shares that Nikki left the WWE on good terms, not bad ones.
-This means that the pair still has a great working relationship and if Brie is willing and able to return to the ring in the future, the WWE will welcome her back with open arms.
+This means that the pair still has a great working relationship and if Brie is willing and able to return to the ring in the future, WWE will welcome her back with open arms.
 And even though she is retiring from the physical aspect of the sport, the same source shares that Nikki still plans to remain a WWE ambassador.

 “She still loves wrestling, still loves the WWE and would be down to make cameos in the future — as long as the timing is right,” the source shares.